 To replace the belt you must remove the drive from its plastic shell, unscrew the metal shield and the motor to get access to the drive flywheel.

-Clean the drive thoroughly to remove dust and fluff from the unit, clean the edges of the flywheel, jockey wheel and the motor spindle with a suitable cleaner on a cotton bud - also check the drive head worm gear for fluff build up abd re-grease if required.
+Clean the drive thoroughly to remove dust and fluff from the unit, clean the edges of the flywheel, jockey wheel and the motor spindle with a suitable cleaner such as isopropyl alcohol on a cotton bud - also check the drive head worm gear for fluff build up and re-grease if required.

 Take the opportunity to clean the drive heads using isopropyl alcohol and a foam/chamois bud (not cotton), and clean the skid plate under the head assembly.